An Overview of Facebook, LinkedIn, and Twitter

 Many people simply don’t *get* Twitter at all and certainly don’t see the value of it for business.

-A search on Yahoo, Google, or your favorite search engine, for “social media tips for business” yields pages of results.
+A search on Google, Bing, or your favorite search engine, for “social media tips for business” yields pages of results.
 There’s no shortage of tips and advice available online, so much that it’s overwhelming.

 All social media sites have a few basics in common: